Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 5, MLB, more

 QB Jake Browning, Cincinnati Bengals, 214.5 passing yards - Less (1.67x)

-With Joe Burrow (toe) sidelined for most, if not all, of the regular season, Browning has taken over the Cincinnati offense.
+Browning has taken over the Bengals offense as starting quarterback Joe Burrow (toe) has had to have surgery and is expected to miss most, if not all, of the rest of the regular season.
 In three games, he has passed for more than 200 yards just once, that coming in a 31-27 win over Jacksonville on Sept.
 14. In Monday night's 28-3 loss at Denver, he connected on 14 of 25 passes for 125 yards.
 The SportsLine model projects Browning to pass for 172.8 yards, giving this a 4.5 rating out of 5.
 Pick it at Sleeper:

 WR Jaxon Smith-Njigba, Seattle Seahawks, 0.5 anytime touchdowns - More (2.09x)

-Smith-Njigba is a big part of Seattle's offense, and has registered 11 touchdowns in 38 games for the Seahawks in his three-year career.
+Smith-Njigba has become an integral part of the Seattle offense.
+In 38 games for the Seahawks in his three-year career, he has scored 11 touchdowns.
 In Seattle's 44-13 win over New Orleans on Sept.
 21, he caught five passes for 96 yards and one touchdown.
 In 17 games last season, he caught 100 passes for 1,130 yards and six touchdowns.

 QB Justin Herbert, Los Angeles Chargers, 267.5 passing yards - Less (1.78x)

-Although Herbert can be explosive, he has surpassed 267 or more yards in just two of four games this year, Herbert has not surpassed that mark much over the past year.
+Herbert has surpassed 267 or more yards in just two of four games this year.
 In 18 games, including the postseason, in 2024, Herbert threw for 267 or fewer yards 11 times.
 In last week's 21-18 loss to the New York Giants, he completed 23 of 41 passes for 203 yards and one touchdown with two interceptions.
 Combine picks for a parlay on Sleeper Fantasy for a potential payout of 6.21x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 39-20 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.